Dr. Alex Stone, DPT, CSCS

 The feeling is fantastic – we have to praise Therabody’s execution here.

-But the heating isn’t just to warm and keep you comfortable; it greatly affects the cupping process.
+But the heating isn’t just to warm and keep you comfortable; it greatly affects the hot cupping process.
 Heating hastens the loosening of the fascia in the muscle and boosts blood flow to the tissues.

 TheraCup Vibrations